hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 ### Convinced, and ready to take the plunge?

 Some of you will be ready to crack open Landau & Lifshitz's *Fluid Mechanics*, part of which which represents their (very demanding) "theoretical minimum".
 For most of you, starting there would be unwise; a friendlier introduction might be in order.
 I discuss books on fluid and continuum mechanics written by physicists on a [companion page](booksByPhysicists.md).
+Please consult that list, as it is of great value to read how fellow physicists view the subject.
+Having said that, hydrodynamics is an interdisciplinary field, and some of the finest literature in it has been written by others, deserving of your attention.
 Below I will enumerate some books by non-physicists that physicists often recommend.
 (In today's world, hydrodynamics research is dominated by applied mathematicians and engineers, rather than physicists, and much of its literature reflects this.)
 A personal favorite is by the late oceanographer, Pijush K. Kundu (*Fluid Mechanics*, first edition, Academic Press, 1990).
 It was my primary text when I began learning the subject in the summer of 1996.
 I will divide the other books into two categories:  those by applied mathematicians and those by engineers.

   - Books by applied mathematicians:
     - David J. Acheson, 1990:  *Elementary Fluid Dynamics* (Oxford University Press).